emixstream/Data-Science-Lab-Project/README.md

 *DS_LAB_script.Rmd*: the R markdown file containing all the code of the DS Lab project.

-*DS_LAB_script.pdf*: the PDF output of the same file, for a clearer use.
+*DS_LAB_script.pdf*: the PDF output of the same file, for a immediate accessibility.

 *CARTELLA_IMMAGINI*: the topographic images used for the volumetric estimation of the buildings U1 and U6